 There are times though where things get quite excruciating and you may be looking for a source of comfort that doesn’t require a prescription.

-This home remedy was sent in by three different readers over the past year or so but I was hesitant to publish it since it involves consuming a bit of alcohol and I’m extra cautious with those…but I finally got a chance to do a bit of investigating and found some credible online sources who have declared that it can work for relieving arthritis pain (and why).
+I’ve received this tip over the years by a few different readers but I was hesitant to publish it since it involves consuming a bit of alcohol (minimal) and I’m extra cautious with those.
+I finally took the time to do a bit of investigating and found some credible online sources who have declared that it can indeed be beneficial for alleviating arthritis pain (and why).

-First, here’s the gist of the remedy (all three recipes were pretty much the same so I’ll combine them into one), I added the sources I researched underneath:
+First, here’s the gist of the home remedy (all three recipes were pretty much the same so I’ve combined into a single file), I referenced the sources I researched underneath…